We use Automatic Number Plate Recognition (ANPR) technology throughout our force to help detect, deter and disrupt criminal activity.

 The use of ANPR in this way has proved to be important in the detection of many offences, including locating stolen vehicles, tackling uninsured vehicle use and uncovering cases of major crime.
 It also allows officers’ attention to be drawn to offending vehicles and reduces the need to stop law abiding drivers.

-ANPR data from Avon and Somerset is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of two years.
+ANPR data from Avon and Somerset is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of 12 months.